Guava (Psidium guajava L.) is one of the important commercialfruitsgrown in our country. It is a very popular and hardy fruit.

 a) Anthracnose: (Gloeosporium psidii );

-Pseudocercospora Leaf Spot
+Pseudocercospora Leaf Spot of Guava

-This disease can occur on leaves, stems and Fruits of the Guava tree Symptoms of this disease are small circular and subcircular dark brown lesions that appear on the plant surface with diffuse borders.
+This disease can occur on leaves, stems and Fruits of the Guava tree.
+Symptoms of this disease are small circular and subcircular dark brown lesions that appear on the plant surface with diffuse borders.
 Control: Spraying copper oxychloride at 0.3 percent can reduce the infection.

 c)Wilt (Fusarium sp) : Wilt (Fusarium sp)

 This is a serious disease of guava trees.
 Guava wilt is sometimes encountered, especially in alkaline soils.
-The symptoms of guava wilting can be easily visualized by browning and wilting of the leaves, discoloration of the stem, and later on the death of the branches along one side.
+The symptoms of guava wilting can be easily visualized by browning and wilting of the leaves, discoloration of the stem, and later on, the death of the branches along one side.
 Eventually, the infection girdles the entire stem, and the whole plant may wilt.
 In some of the severe cases, the whole tree may die.
 Control: wilt infection can be controlled by soil drenching with Brasicol and spraying of Bavistin (0.1%) around the roots and leaves at an interval of 15 days.

 This disease can affect leaves, young shoots, inflorescence, and fruit of the guava tree.
 The major symptoms are distortion, defoliation, stunted plant growth, and mortality of plants under severe infection.
 The symptoms on the leaves can be visualized in the form of dark-bordered, roughly circular brown lesions with yellow halos that develop.

 Control; spraying of rust fungicides on the tree, as soon as the favorable condition of disease development prevails.
-In addition to this, proper cultural practices and sanitation may avoid the disease pressure.
+In addition to this, proper cultural practices and sanitation may help avoid the disease pressure.

 Guava Insect: pest management ;